-Our podiatry teams provide assessment, diagnosis and treatment of disease and conditions affecting the foot and lower limb.
+Our podiatry teams provide assessment, diagnosis, and treatment of diseases and conditions affecting the foot and lower limb.

 Our treatments are focused on relieving symptoms, improving function, disease prevention, and maintaining independence and well-being.